tragle/ragle.io/articles/6-option.md

 fn do_something_shady() -> Option<Money>
 ```

 Boeing engineers undoubtedly have good intentions, and I understand their love of aviation and technology.
 My grandfather, who I admired and respected greatly, worked as an aeronautical engineer for a defense contractor.
 I loved to go to work with him, to get behind-the-scenes looks at Air Force bases across the country, to sit in F-16 cockpits, to talk to the pilots, to marvel at the power and grace of these amazing machines.
-Before I was 10 I could identify by sight practically any military aircraft, and most airliners.
-At one point I dreamed of being an Air Force pilot myself.
+Before age 10 I could identify by sight practically any military aircraft, and most airliners.
+At one point I dreamed of having a career as an Air Force pilot myself.

 <figure>
   <img src="/img/4th_tac.jpg" alt="4th Tactical Fighter Squadron" />